 FIN 302.
 SMALL BUSINESS FINANCE.
-Capital budgeting and working capital management in the small firm.
+Principles of financial management of a small business.
+Capitol budgeting and working capital management of a firm.
+Designed for-profit and non-profit financial management.
 3 (F,S)

 FIN 305.
 FINANCIAL MARKETS AND INSTITUTIONS.
 The process of transferring funds from savers to borrowers.
 The role, evolution, function, and regulation of financial markets and institutions.
 Prerequisite: ECO 210.
 3 (F)